 Please note, SARA does not deal with professional licensing board approval for programs leading to state licensure.
 See the information below to learn more.

+Duquesne University is approved to offer programs that may lead to licensure or certification in Pennsylvania.
+However, licensure requirements vary from state to state.
 If you are planning on seeking licensure or certification outside of Pennsylvania, it is highly recommended you contact the appropriate licensing board where you plan to be licensed prior to starting the academic program.

 Supervised Field Experiences

 Students seeking to complete any field experience or out-of-state learning placement should contact the appropriate program coordinator before initializing any contact with a business or agency outside of Pennsylvania.
 This applies to students enrolled in any academic program, either online or on-campus.

 Duquesne University adheres to the SARA student complaints process.
 These guidelines require all students to first seek resolution of a complaint through Duquesne University's internal complaint procedure.
 (Note: complaints about grades or student conduct violations can only be handled internally at the institutional level).

 For complaints that cannot be resolved through Duquesne University's internal complaint process, contact the appropriate agency for your home state as listed in the Student Complaint Information by State and Agency document.
 Note: California Students can file a complaint via the State of California Department of Consumer Affairs website.